silencial/silencial.github.io/content/posts/machine-learning.md

 2. Data visualization.
 3. Feature extraction.

-<mark>Before you implement PCA, first try running whatever you want to do with the original data/raw data.
-Only if that doesn't do what you want, then implement PCA.</mark>
+==Before you implement PCA, first try running whatever you want to do with the original data/raw data.
+Only if that doesn't do what you want, then implement PCA.==

 There are two points of view leading to the same result of PCA, one is to **minimize the reconstruction error** with SVD: